nerdo/js-routing/README.md

 # @nerdo/routing
 A general purpose routing behavior for applications and components.

-Code samples here look like React code, @nerdo/routing is _not_ limited to being used with React.
+Code samples here look like React code, but @nerdo/routing is _not_ limited to being used with React.

-The choice to use samples that look like React code is strictly _for the sake of familiarity_ since React is the industry standard JavaScript UI library at the time of this writing.
+Since React is the industry standard JavaScript UI library at the time of this writing, the choice to use samples that look like it is strictly _for the sake of familiarity_.

 ## Table of Contents